stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 * Q073-encoded setup:

-  * Prompt: same question, with an instruction to organize the explanation around:
+  * Prompt: same question, with an instruction to organize the explanation around

     * incentives at different levels,
     * cooperation and conflict management,
     * information integration and new levels of individuality.

-  * Observation: check whether the explanation:
+  * Observation: check whether the explanation

     * identifies conflicts between lower and higher levels,
     * explains how cooperation became stable,